back1ply/The-Sparks-Foundation-Tasks/README.md

-# The Sparks Foundation Tasks
+# The Sparks Foundation - Data Science and Business Analytics Tasks

 This repository contains the tasks that I completed while working as an intern for [The Sparks Foundation GRIP (Graduate Rotational Internship Program).](https://internship.thesparksfoundation.info/index.html)
 - **Internship Category** - Data Science and Business Analytics